Marlins vs. Braves Player Props Betting Odds

 Arraez Stats

-- Arraez has 32 hits with five doubles, a triple, a home run, 11 walks and nine RBI.
+- Arraez has five doubles, a triple, a home run, 11 walks and nine RBI (32 total hits).
 He's also stolen one base.

 Arraez Recent Games